scratchfoundation/scratch-link/Documentation/Bluetooth.md

 #### Sending a Message

 Sending data to a connected peripheral shall be initiated by the Scratch Extension.
-This command requires two
-arguments: the message body and a supported encoding format.
+This command requires two arguments: the message body and a supported encoding format.
 Attempting to "send" to a peripheral with an unsupported encoding or invalid message body will result in an error response.
-If the underlying peripheral connection has specific needs regarding packet size (MTU), keep-alive, etc., those concerns shall be managed by the SDM in order to simulate a persistent free-form serial data stream.
+If the underlying peripheral connection has specific needs regarding packet size (MTU), keep-alive, etc., those concerns shall be managed by Scratch Link in order to simulate a persistent free-form serial data stream.

-JSON-RPC **request** sent from Scratch Extension to SDM to send a serial message to a specified peripheral.
+JSON-RPC **request** sent from Scratch Extension to Scratch Link to send a serial message to a specified peripheral.
 ```json5
 {
   "jsonrpc": "2.0",        // JSON-RPC version indicator